Bulgaria

 Currency: Bulgarian Lev (BGN)

 We wrapped up 2024 by heading to Bulgaria for some winter fun!
 It turned out to be the perfect spot for snowy views, skiing, hot mineral springs, and even a bit of sunshine!
-We stayed in Blagoevgrad, a cute town in Southwestern Bulgaria, just an hour and a half from Sofia, the capital.
+We stayed in Blagoevgrad, a town in Southwestern Bulgaria, just an hour and a half from Sofia, the capital.
 We hired a 9-seater Ford Custom Transit from Top Car for 300 euros for five days.
 The van was super comfy and had tons of space for all our stuff.
-The only little hiccup was parking in the cities since a lot of spots are tight in the underground garages.
+The only little hiccup was parking in the cities, since a lot of spots in the underground garages are tight.
 If you’re thinking about getting a bigger ride, definitely plan ahead for where to park!

 Here are our 5 top things we loved about Bulgaria

-The Rila Mountains are home to the stunning Rila Monastery, which we visited on our way to Blagoevgrad—the town where we stayed for the entire trip.
-The journey from Sofia Airport took about two hours and only 40 mins from Blagoevgrad.
-The drive through the mountains was beautiful, with snow-covered trees lining the road.
-Entry to the Rila Monastery complex and church is free, while parking outside the monastery costs £3
+The Rila Mountains are home to the stunning Rila Monastery, which we visited on our way to Blagoevgrad, the town where we stayed for the entire trip.
+The journey from Sofia Airport took about two hours, but it was only 40 minutes away from Blagoevgrad.
+Entry to the Rila Monastery complex and church is free, while parking outside the monastery costs 3 euros.
+We were hoping to grab a bite to eat up here as the views were amazing, but unfortunately, nothing was open.

 2.The highlights of Sofia and Plovdiv

-First, we visited Plovdiv, Europe’s oldest city, is a must-visit.
+First, we visited Plovdiv, which is Europe’s oldest city.
 Its Old Town is a charming maze of cobblestone streets, colourful 19th-century houses, and Roman ruins, including a well-preserved amphitheatre still used for performances today.
 We parked in the Ramada car park, which was central and convenient.
 The city’s vibrant Kapana district is a hub for artists, trendy cafes, and boutique shops.
 Definitely a great spot to grab something to eat or drink after a morning of exploring.

 Exploring Sofia: A Capital of Contrasts

-Sofia, Bulgaria’s capital, is a dynamic city where modernity meets history.
+Sofia, Bulgaria’s capital, is the largest city in Bulgaria and rich in history.
+The city’s landmarks reflect more than 2,000 years of history, including Greek, Roman, Ottoman and Soviet occupation.
 If you have time, take advantage of the Free English Walking Tour, which covers Sofia’s most famous landmarks and best attractions.
 Wander through the Alexander Nevsky Cathedral, a stunning example of Orthodox architecture, or explore the ancient ruins of Serdica, a Roman settlement embedded within the city’s heart.
 For a taste of local life, visit the lively Vitosha Boulevard, lined with cafes, shops, and restaurants offering traditional Bulgarian cuisine.
 We dined at Hadjidraganov’s Cellars, a traditional restaurant with authentic, affordable and generous portions of food.
 We highly recommend it.

 3. A Taste of Bulgarian Cuisine